daniel-savu/Byzantic/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The test showcases the usage of Byzantic in a Simple Lending Protocol with mock Dai (a basic ERC-20 token).
+The test showcases how Byzantic can be used to aggregate reputation from two identical "simple lending protocols" (SimpleLending and SimpleLendingTwo).
+For testing purposes, a basic ERC-20 token was used to mock Dai.
+Exchange price between ETH and DaiMock is based on the liquidity available in the lending protocols.

+There is no need to connect to an Ethereum node, as Buidler runs the tests in its custom Buidler EVM, which facilitates debugging.

 Run:
 ```sh
 npx buidler test
 ```

-There is no need to connect to an Ethereum node, as Buidler runs the tests in its custom Buidler EVM, which facilitates debugging.